marijnh/Eloquent-JavaScript/11_async.md

 This is what the standard class `Promise` is for.
-A promise is an asynchronous action that may complete at some point and produce a value, and is able to notify anyone who is interested when that happens.
+A promise is an asynchronous action that may complete at some point and produce a value.
+It is able to notify anyone who is interested when its value is available.

 {{index "Promise.resolve function", "resolving (a promise)"}}